GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 Open the [menu][spotlight-console-menu] on the left side of the console.

-Then, select the **Storage** section.
+Then, select the **Storage** section, and click on **Browser**.
+You can verify that you are on the correct screen if you can see your previously created GCS bucket "{{project_id_no_domain}}".

 <walkthrough-menu-navigation sectionId=STORAGE_SECTION></walkthrough-menu-navigation>

 ### Go to the storage bucket

 In the list of buckets, select the bucket you created earlier.
-If you used the suggested name, it will be named `{{project_id}}`.
+If you used the suggested name, it will be named `{{project_id_no_domain}}`.

-The bucket contains a staging folder and output folders.
-Dataflow saves the output in shards, so your bucket will contain several output files.
+The bucket contains a "results" folder and "temp" folders.
+Dataflow saves the output in shards, so your bucket will contain several output files in the "results" folder.

+The "temp" folder is for staging binaries needed by the workers, and for temporary files needed by the job execution.

 ## Clean up